-Halesi Maratika cave is located at Khotang district of eastern Nepal and Halesi Maratika (Halesi Mahadev )is equally important for the Buddhist and Hindus.The temple is located in a mysterious beautiful cave on a hilly region of the countryside in between the rivers dudh Koshi on the right Sunkoshi on the left.
+Halesi Maratika cave is located at Khotang district of eastern Nepal and Halesi Maratika (Halesi Mahadev )is equally important for the Buddhist and Hindus.The temple is located in a mysterious beautiful cave on a hilly region of the countryside in between the rivers Dudh Koshi on the right Sunkoshi on the left.

 Maratika Tibetan means “Eliminates from death” the Maratika is rich in history, mythology and sacred geology despite. it is the site of immortality, one of the six supreme pilgrimage sites in the world where the great master, the second "Buddha Padmasambhava" and Dakini Mandarava obtained the realization of immortal life.
-Maratika was also blessed by the family of three protectors Manjushri, Vajrapani and Avalokitesavara. for many years the sacred caves of Maratika have been a very important pilgrimage destination for Buddhist seeking to engage in the long life practices.
+Maratika was also blessed by the family of three protectors Manjushri, Vajrapani, and Avalokitesvara. for many years the sacred caves of Maratika have been a very important pilgrimage destination for Buddhist seeking to engage in the long life practices.

 For the Buddhists Halesi Maratika: this is where Guru Padmasambhava (also known as Guru Rinpoche) and his consort Princess Mandarava, attained immortal life (a state beyond birth and death) through their meditation and for this reason Maratika is considered a place to pray for long life.

-For the Hindus Halesi Mahadev: the legend goes way back to Lord Shiva, who having given a boon to a demon to kill people instantly upon touching their heads; he thus turned on Shiva to kill him.
+For the Hindus Halesi Mahadev: the legend goes way back to Lord Shiva, who has given a boon to a demon to kill people instantly upon touching their heads; he thus turned on Shiva to kill him.
 Shiva took refuge in the Maratika cave and this place is now understood to be where real devotees may fulfill their every wish.

 Halesi Treks Pvt.Ltd organizing this Halesi Maratika tour since 2012 regularly.
 According to your special time and groups.

-There is Five different doors:
+There are Five different doors:

 Janma Dwar: A little further the Ghoptay Dwar to the east after walking 6 feet sliding way we can get to another door where one is allowed to enter first by putting one leg and the head carefully.
 It is Janma Dwar which means the birth door.